The production of meaning in the processing of natural language: Abstract

 \section{Abstract}

 Understanding the fundamental mechanisms governing the production of meaning in the processing of natural language is critical for designing safe, thoughtful, engaging, and empowering human-agent interactions.
+If meaning is constituted rather than retrieved, then the search for context-independent features or circuits in the pursuit of mechanistic interpretability may be fundamentally limited.
 Experiments in cognitive science and social psychology have demonstrated that human semantic processing exhibits contextuality more consistent with quantum logical mechanisms than classical Boolean theories, and recent works have found similar results in large language models---in particular, clear violations of the Bell inequality in experiments of contextuality during interpretation of ambiguous expressions.
-We explore the CHSH $|S|$ parameter---the metric associated with the inequality---across the inference parameter space of models spanning four orders of magnitude in scale, cross-referencing it with MMLU, hallucination rate, and nonsense detection benchmarks.
-We find that the interquartile range of the $|S|$ distribution---the statistic that most sharply differentiates models from one another---is completely orthogonal to all external benchmarks, while violation rate shows weak anticorrelation with all three benchmarks that does not reach significance.
-We investigate how $|S|$ varies with sampling parameters and word order, and discuss the information-theoretic constraints that genuine contextuality imposes on prompt injection defenses and its human analogue, whereby careful construction and maintenance of social contextuality can be carried out at scale---manufacturing not consent but contextuality itself, a subtler and more fundamental form of manipulation that shapes the space of possible interpretations before any particular one is reached.
-We conclude that designing reliable human-agent systems requires understanding the interpretive character of the models involved: the same contextuality that makes these systems vulnerable to adversarial reframing is what enables them to interpret at all, and working effectively with that capacity demands characterizing it rather than attempting to eliminate it.
+In this work, we explore the CHSH $|S|$ parameter---the metric associated with the inequality---across the inference parameter space of models spanning four orders of magnitude in scale and cross-reference our findings with MMLU, hallucination rate, and nonsense detection benchmarks.
+We find that the interquartile range of the $|S|$ distribution is completely orthogonal to all external benchmarks, while overall violation rate shows weak anticorrelation with all three benchmarks.
+We investigate how $|S|$ varies with sampling parameters and word order, and discuss the information-theoretic constraints that genuine contextuality imposes on prompt injection defenses and its human analogue, whereby careful construction and maintenance of social contextuality can be carried out at scale, shaping the space of possible interpretations before any particular one is reached.
+We consider the implications for mechanistic interpretability and how genuine contextuality sets an information-theoretic bound on the decomposability of semantic processing, such that no context-independent assignment of meanings to internal representations can fully account for interpretive behavior.